 Social Security Disability

 Your chances of winning your social security claim are drastically improved by having an experienced lawyer in your corner.
-The social security lawyers at Stephen Law Group have extensive experience in bringing and winning disability law claims.
+The Manchester Social Security Disability lawyers at Stephen Law Group have extensive experience in bringing and winning disability law claims.
 If you are about to apply for federal Social Security benefits or if you are considering the next step after being denied benefits, consider these facts before you file:

 1. Social Security Disability Benefits: